dezoito/dezoito.github.io/_posts/2023-11-01-rust-todo-example-application.md

 ```

-The `verify_db` function is also interesting in that it shows the SQL table definitions for `todos` and the datatypes used for that particular DB flavour.
+The function blocks are pretty self explanatory, so I won't go into too much detail over them, but the `verify_db` function is interesting in that it shows the SQL table definitions for `todos` and the datatypes used for that particular DB flavour - it conveniently creates that table if it doesn't exist (i.e.: the first time this program is run).

 It's worth noting that most of these functions returns a `Result<>` (in this case defined in `rusqlite` crate), so they'll either propagate an error to the caller, or return an unwrapped value.